gibsonma/sim-cyborg/README.md

 Feature #6 - Status Display (updated)

-This now shows more information - mainly the expected value of each module length/the effort involved in completion (without the variance)
+This now shows more information.
+The tile view shows the current task a module is undergoing, and the progress.
+The progress is accurate for the home site, but estimated for the other sites.
+The progress for the other sites are updated to the actual values after visiting a site.

 Sites will also return colours based on their cultural influence (e.g asian sites will always report green even if critical).